 - Try to carry larger loads in a rucksack, and avoid sling bags.

-- If you do have back pain, do consider acupuncture back pain treatment.
+- Also, if you do have back pain, do consider acupuncture back pain treatment.

-For more information on acupuncture back pain, please give me a call to discuss treatment or leave a message via the Contact page.
+Finally, for more information on acupuncture back pain, please give me a call.
+Alternatively, please leave a message via the Contact page.